 11. In winter time, wear a mask, literally and figuratively.
 Protect yourself from the cold, protect other people from catching your cold, and protect your makeup.
 In spring time, protect yourself from pollen that will give you hay fever.
 Mask is a must in workdays.

 12. Bear with the rude taxi drivers.
 Somehow they’re allowed to drive recklessly – maybe it’s part of customer service.

 13. Only speak in the train in the night time and/or when you’re drunk, even only slightly.
-I didn’t think I’d have to teach you ‘manner mode’, I’m sure you’ve heard one of the million announcements.
+I don’t think I have to teach you ‘manner mode’, I’m sure you’ve heard one of the million announcements.

 14. Go to izakaya after work every day, followed by an all-night karaoke if it’s a Friday.

 15. Keep up with new iPhone releases.
 Waste ¥10,000/month on phone plan to afford them.

 1. Female: skirts, nude stockings, heels.
 Tan trench coat in spring and autumn.
 Always wear socks, no excuses.

 2. Male: plain black or navy suit, white shirt, and necktie, all year long.

 3. Fresh-grad jobseekers: plain black suit, white shirt, black shoes.
 Yes, only that particular attire.